sedhossein/clean-code-with-clear-coder/README.md

 - Dead code is code that is never run, that can never be reached.
 Tell your code to get a life, or get lost.

+- Other manifestations of dead code include:

+*Functions that are never called
+*Variables that are written but never read
+*Parameters passed to an internal method that are never used *Enums, structs, classes, or interfaces that are never used

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna